Have someone start the vehicle while you stand behind it. What color is the smoke?

 - Heavy, white smoke indicates a blown head gasket or cracked head

 - On your first test drive, drive over some rough pavement.
-Go over bumps and listen for rattles, squeaks and loose suspension (We recommend driving to a local bakery and grabbing some goodies for your pals at Members Community Credit Union)
+Go over bumps and listen for rattles, squeaks and loose suspension (May we suggest grabbing some goodies for your pals at Members Community Credit Union)

 - See if it pulls to one side or the other (alignment)